West Street Historic Tour 2007

 24 West Street is a small and charming Greek Revival home that was once a part of the Martin Wood land parcel.
 It was sold as a building lot circa 1850-1860.
 At that time, there was no village of Fairport, only the Town of Perinton.

 The house features a classic pillared entrance doorway and a corniced upper window insert typical of the balance and symmetry achieved in the Greek Revival style.

 In 1946, a great deal of restoration was undertaken, and a fireplace was added.
 Also added was an unusual tiger maple banister in the entry hall.

 29 West Street

 This home is a Queen Anne style.
-Village records date his house at 1902 but it may date to the late 1800s.
+Village records date this house at 1902, but it may date to the late 1800s.
 It was built by C.F.
-Parmalee and cuts a unique profile with its diagonal square tower.
-Editors Note - Recent research credits William B. Bly as the builder of this home for C. F. Parmalee in 1895.
+Parmalee, and cuts a unique profile with its diagonal square tower.
+Editor's Note - Recent research credits William B. Bly as the builder of this home for C. F. Parmalee in 1895.
 See the William B. Bly house for more.

 36 West Street *

 This home is a fine example of an original American style of architecture, the Shingle Style Cottage.

 Built by Joseph Duncan, it was part of the Martin Wood subdivision.
 Records date it at 1902, but it is more likely vintage 1875-1880, as its front door and interior woodwork and design are resident in other village homes of that era.

 It has a spacious double lot, a unique roofline, a beautiful small-scale carriage house, a grand front porch and numerous smaller porches, just as a waterfront cottage would have.